+Revenue is the metric that matters most.
 How many times have you sat in a board meeting and senior management have asked you, “how many sales does marketing bring in?”.
 Or, “how many sales has our paid digital advertising brought in compared to the amount spent?”

 These are vital questions.
 But sometimes, they’re hard to answer.

 You’re trying paid ads, you’re getting creative on social and getting targeted on email.
 But, your users tend to convert offline.